IftachSadeh/ANNZ/README.md

   This feature is useful, if e.g., the target dataset for evaluation has a different distribution of input parameters, compared to the training dataset.
 For instance, for photo-z derivation, it is possible for the spectroscopic  training sample to have a different color distribution, compared to the target photometric sample.
 The derived weights in this case are calculated as the ratio between the number of objects in a given color-box in the reference sample, compared to the training sample.
 The procedure is implemented in `CatFormat::addWgtKNNtoTree()` (in `src/CatFormat_wgtKNN.cpp`), where a more detailed explanation is also given.
 See `scripts/annz_rndReg_advanced.py` for a use-example.

   - Using the script, `scripts/annz_rndReg_weights.py`, it is possible to generate the weights based on the KNN method (`useWgtKNN`), and/or the `inTrainFlag` quality-flag, without training/evaluating any MLMs.
 The former are stored to e.g., `output/test_randReg_weights/rootIn/ANNZ_KNN_wANNZ_tree_valid_0000.csv`, and the latter to `output/test_randReg_weights/inTrainFlag/inTrainFlagANNZ_tree_wgtTree_0000.csv`.

+  - The KNN error, weight and quality-flag calculations are nominally performed for rescaled variable distributions; each input variable is mapped by a linear transformation to the range `[-1,1]`, so that the distance in the input parameter space is not biased by the scale (units) of the different parameters.
+It is possible to prevent the rescalling by setting the following flags to `False`: `doWidthRescale_errKNN`, `doWidthRescale_wgtKNN` and `doWidthRescale_inTrain`.
+  These respectively relate to the KNN error calculation, the reference dataset reweighting, and the training quality-flag.

   - It is possible to train/optimize MLMs using specific cuts and/or weights, based on any mathematical expression which uses the variables defined in the input dataset (not limited to the variables used for the training).
 The relevant variables are `userCuts_train`, `userCuts_valid`, `userWeights_train` and `userWeights_valid`.
 See the advanced scripts for use-examples.